- 1 Eye Disease And High Blood Pressure

 High Blood Pressure, a general cardiovascular disease, can have repercussions on various body organs, including causing eye disease.

-Along with causing problems in the heart and kidney, untreated high blood pressure can also affect your eyesight and lead to eye disease.
+Untreated high blood pressure causes problems in the heart and kidney, and can also affect your eyesight leading to several eye diseases.
 People with untreated high blood pressure may experience changes in their vision or develop some other eye disease.

 High blood pressure can predispose you to a variety of eye problems.
 Hypertension can cause damage to blood vessels in the retina, where the images focus.
 The retina is the layer of tissue at the back, in the anatomy of the eye.
 It changes light and images that enter the eye into nerve signals that are sent to the brain.